- Meditation is freedom from distraction.

 - Meditation on Youtube and in Textbook

 - Part One.
-Create loving kindness (Exercise here and on p.182 of your textbook).
+Create loving kindness (Exercise here and in your textbook).
 On individual scraps of paper, write down the positive habits and emotions that you wrote in the left column.
 Put them in your pocket.